-As parents, no doubt you will be worried if your baby has a food allergy.
+As parents, you will undoubtedly be worried if your baby has a food allergy.
 But there is no need to panic.
 Here is how you can deal with it.

 1. Follow the 3-Day Wait Rule

-Once you introduce banana (or any solid food for that matter) to your baby, wait for at least 3 days to see whether he is showing any signs of an allergy.
-This will let you know what foods are safe for your baby and the foods that should be avoided.
-You can also inform your doctor about the foods you are planning to introduce your baby beforehand so that he can diagnose any allergic reaction more efficiently and with lesser tests.
+Once you introduce banana (or any solid food) to your baby, wait at least 3 days to see whether he shows any signs of an allergy.
+This will let you know what foods are safe for your baby and which should be avoided.
+You can also inform your doctor about the foods you plan to introduce your baby to beforehand so that he can diagnose any allergic reaction more efficiently and with fewer tests.

-2. Other Tips to Deal with Banana Allergy
+2. Other Tips to Deal With a Banana Allergy

 If your baby is allergic to bananas, here are a few tips that you can follow to combat that allergy.